 After some time, you’ll have a good idea of how the launch went and if it met your KPIs.

 Even though you’ve done most of the work needed, there are still a couple of things you can do to maximize the success of your app.
-Gathering other types of feedback can prove to be essential for your app’s life cycle.
+Gathering data through mobile analytics and other types of feedback can prove to be essential for your app’s life cycle.

-Monitor all mentionings on platforms and social media, learn how the app fares between the users, read and respond to users’ comments and suggestions and keep track of your engagement across the channels to stay on top of trends.
+Monitor all comments on platforms and social media, learn how the app fares among the users, read and respond to users’ comments and suggestions and keep track of your engagement across the channels to stay on top of trends.

-The insights that you get from your audience are only valuable if you act on them.
+The insight you get from your audience is only valuable if you learn from it and act on it.
 You should keep testing new performance updates, try fixing bugs that may come up along the way, and even implement new functionalities that your users recommend if they prove to be relevant.

 Not only will continuous updates keep your app relevant for longer, but they will also create positive word-of-mouth for your future efforts and nurture the relationship with your community.